 How much is a 1977 Grand Prix worth?

-Several key factors can influence the market value of a 1977 Grand Prix:
+Several key factors can influence the value of a 1977 Pontiac Grand Prix:

-- Originality: Cars that retain their original parts and features are typically valued higher than those that have been heavily modified.
+- Originality: Vehicles that have retained their original parts and features, such as the engine, transmission, and interior, are typically more valuable than those that have been heavily modified or restored.

 What cars did Pontiac make in 1977?